akirattii/asyncloop/README.md

 - `results`: Always array object.
 Each element is a result of each async function.
 - `status`: `"finished"` or `"suspended"`.
 If you set `option.suspend: true` and any error occurred, `status` is `"suspended"`.

-if you need more examples, please check `example/`.
+If you need more examples, please check `example/`.